-The disclosure/withdrawal mechanism in place at NCC Group in the event of any actual conflict of interest that is identified is covered under the Conflicts of Interest Policy in Section 2 as well as discussed previously under criteria 1 and 2 above.
+The disclosure/withdrawal mechanism in place at NCC Group in the event of any actual conflict of interest is covered under the Conflicts of Interest Policy in Section 2 as well as discussed previously under criteria 1 and 2 above.
 In basic terms, if NCC Group determines there to be a conflict of interest, it will withdraw from performing any certification or on-going participation activities.
 Any conflict or potential conflict of interest will be reported to the Joint Oversight Panel (JOP) as required.
-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.